 Telluride began to suffer culturally and financially when prohibition took effect in Colorado on January 1, 1916.
 While many residents were able to find their fix through black market liquor purchasers, saloons in town were forced to close, and patronage at the opera house nearly ended.
 Prohibition lasted 18 years, and the Segerbergs were finally forced to close the theater doors by the early 1930s.

 It was also in the late 1920s and early 30s that skiing shifted from being a mode of transportation around the mines to a recreational pastime for many locals.
 The Telluride Ski Club operated from 1924 -1925 and with the help of many enthusiastic locals, six different rope tow lifts were built on the mountain from 1937 - 1963.

-Locked and chained for 30 years, the Segerberg Theater reopened in the early 1960s.
+The Segerberg Theater reopened for organized programming in the early 1960s.
 Renamed the Sheridan Opera House after the neighboring New Sheridan Hotel, the opera house once again became home to live entertainment and movies.